gradle/gradle/design-docs/testing-improvements.md

 - Change test task to persist test results in internal format.
 - Add test report task.
-- Deprecate internal test report class `DefaultTestReport` and log deprecation message when used.
-Log message should mention that the class will be removed in the next minor release of Gradle.

 ## Story: HTML test report shows output per test